Homer and The Iliad: The Roots of War Epic in World Literature

 4. Honor, Glory and Human Cost

-Ancient Greek warrior culture placed great value on honor and glory.
-In The Iliad, heroes fight not only to survive but to be remembered.
+In The Iliad, warriors fight not only to survive but to be remembered.

 5. Hector and the Human Reality of War